Anthony Dixon

 Anthony Rishard "Boobie" Dixon (born September 24, 1987) is an American former professional football player who was a running back in the National Football League (NFL).
 He was selected by the San Francisco 49ers in the sixth round of the 2010 NFL draft.
-He played college football for the Mississippi State Bulldogs, where he holds multiple school rushing records.
+He played college football for the Mississippi State Bulldogs, with whom he holds multiple school rushing records.

 Early life

 As a senior at Terry High School in 2005, he racked up 304 carries for 2,683 yards (8.8 average) and 31 touchdowns in leading Terry to an 11–2 mark.
 He was named the Jackson metro-area player of the year by The Clarion-Ledger.
 He was also a first-team All-State honoree by the paper, and was named to its (preseason) "Dandy Dozen" team (of the state's 12 best high school players) and its (postseason) "10 Most Wanted" list (of the state's top 10 college football prospects).

 Considered a four-star recruit by Rivals.com, Dixon was listed as the No. 22 running back prospect in the nation in 2006.
 Scout.com ranked Dixon a four star prospect and the 30th best running back in the country.

 He chose Mississippi State over University of Alabama, Louisiana State University, and Southern Miss.